-A bill that would increase taxes on stays in hotels, Airbnbs and other short-term lodgings to raise money for wildlife protection passed the Oregon Senate today and heads to Gov. Tina Kotek’s desk for signature.
+A bill that would increase taxes on stays at hotels, Airbnbs and other short-term lodgings to raise money for wildlife protection passed the Oregon Senate today and heads to Gov. Tina Kotek’s desk for signature.

-HB 4134 had become one of the most contentious bills in this year’s short legislative session.
+House Bill 4134 had become one of the most contentious bills in this year’s short legislative session.
 It would raise the tax on hotels, Airbnbs and other short-term lodgings from 1.5% to 2.75% and channel new money toward protecting Oregon wildlife.

 The bill has nuggets aimed at getting votes from rural legislators, including money for Oregon’s Wolf Management Compensation and Proactive Trust Fund, which, among other things, compensates ranchers for stock taken by wolves and pays for “nonlethal wolf deterrence techniques designed to discourage wolf depredation of livestock.”

-Supporters contend that many visitors to the Beaver State come to see Northwestern fauna, and that it should be conserved with dollars raised from the transient lodging tax.
-Opponents say the Legislature shouldn’t create another disincentive to visiting Oregon because the economy remains weak and hotel occupancy hasn’t rebounded from the pandemic.
+Supporters contend many visitors to the Beaver State come to see Northwestern fauna, and that it should be conserved with dollars raised from the transient lodging tax.
+Opponents say the Legislature shouldn’t create another disincentive to visit Oregon because the economy remains weak and hotel occupancy hasn’t rebounded from the pandemic.

-Groups on both sides peppered the legislature with information.
+Groups on both sides peppered the Legislature with information.
 Acrimony grew after environmental groups published a two-page flyer describing “common misconceptions” about the bill being bandied by opponents.
 Among them: Increasing the tax would deter tourism and Portland tourism needs more time to recover from the pandemic.
 Both are wrong, the flyer said.

 The Portland Metro Chamber responded with a 16-page memo saying that the flyer was likely written by AI and that it took “extreme liberties with the facts.”